Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: Models

 where

 is the average fitness of the population at generation $t$.

 Mutation can also change the frequency of genotypes.
-Let $g_0(m_1,m_2)$ denote the probability that mutation changes $m_i$ sites of the $i$-th locus ($i=1,2$) of an offspring ($m_1 , m_2 \ge 0$).
+The probability that an offspring is hit by $m_1$ mutations at the first locus and $m_2$ mutations at the second locus will be denoted by $g_0(m_1,m_2)$.
 Here we implicitly assume that the mutation probability is not affected by the genetic background.
-Note that the probability of having no mutation is included in $g_0$ for convenience.
+To be concrete, $g_0(0,0)$ is the probability that neither locus is mutated, $g_0(1,0)$ is the probability that a mutation occurs at the first locus, but not at the second, and so on.
+In most of our analysis, we will assume that $g_0(0,0) + g_0(1,0) + g_0(0,1) = 1$, which reflects that only single-site mutations can occur.
 The frequency change due to both selection and mutation is

 where $g_0(x,y)$ with at least one negative argument should be understood to be 0.
 We further assume that mutation does not have any preference for a certain locus, that is, $g_0(m_1,m_2) = g_0(m_2,m_1)$ for any pair of $m_1$ and $m_2$.